 Eating seafood aids in circulation and reduces inflammation, both of which cause aging!

 One of the biggest benefits to eating seafood is the power of zinc.

 Zinc can control your body’s production of the oils that cause acne, and it aids in the production of new skin cells.
 I never imagined that oysters could do so much for my body!

 Here are a few foods that are high in zinc & omega-3 fatty acids:

 - Flaxseed Oil

-*Many of you are probably allergic to some seafood!
+*Many of you are probably allergic to some or all seafood!
 Please, do not try it if you have known allergies…trust me…there is an alternative method to clear skin!

 I get a little tired of hearing about nuts, but it’s inevitable that they are good for you and we all need them!

 Nuts contain Vitamin E and can promote younger & softer looking skin.